Transport in Edinburgh: History

 Edinburgh once had a well-developed rail network.
 It started with the Edinburgh and Dalkeith Railway, whose terminus was at St Leonards on the east of the Old Town, and the Edinburgh, Leith and Newhaven Railway (later the Edinburgh, Leith and Granton Railway), whose terminus was at Canal Street (on the site of today's Waverley Station).
 The Edinburgh and Glasgow Railway opened in 1842.
 By the mid-20th century, competition between the North British Railway and the Caledonian Railway, together with the conservatism of the city's local government, combined to make the network very inefficient, with much duplication of routes.
 Most stations closed down and, following the Beeching Axe in the late 1960s, the city was left with only three passenger railway stations: Waverley, Haymarket and Slateford.
 The South Suburban line was left in place, mainly as a bypass for freight services to avoid the city centre.

 New stations have since opened since the Beeching Axe: Brunstane, Newcraighall, South Gyle, Edinburgh Gateway station and Edinburgh Park in recent years.
-There are currently 12 stations within the City of Edinburgh Council area.
+There are currently 12 stations within the City of Edinburgh council area.

 Other stations and services

-Edinburgh itself has a small suburban rail network (the backbone of which is the Edinburgh Crossrail).
-The network started in 2002 and runs in an east-west axis across the city, linking the stations of Edinburgh Park in the west with Haymarket, Waverley (in the city centre) and Brunstane and Newcraighall, to the east.
+Edinburgh itself has a small suburban rail network.
+The backbone of the network is Edinburgh Crossrail, which was launched in 2002, It runs in an east-west axis across the city, linking Edinburgh Park in the west with Haymarket and Waverley in the city centre, and Brunstane and Newcraighall in the east.
 The other stations in the city are South Gyle, Dalmeny (for South Queensferry), Slateford, Edinburgh Gateway, Kingsknowe, Wester Hailes and Curriehill.